aceqbaceq/ansible/elk/readme.md

      - select "comfort_class.keyword" and drag and drop to "Stacked bar" area

      - congratulations !
-You' ve gottent the visualization
+You' ve gotten the visualization

 In case you are wondering: